 - Acrylic paint

 - small paintbrush

 1. Paint Your Wood Beads

 This step is optional.
-But if you want your beads painted, do it while you watch Christmas movies… tho maybe not on the couch.
+But if you want your beads painted, do it while you watch Christmas movies… though maybe not on the couch.

 I like this Clover tassel maker because it makes tassel-making fun and simple.
 It’s also adjustable and turns out uniform-length tassels if you need more than one for a project.
 I’m making tassel garlands, tassels for wrapping Christmas gifts, and I’m sure I’ll find more uses for them soon!

-Sometime making tassels and pom poms is easier to learn from a video.
-I’ll post a video at the bottom of this post ASAP!
+Sometimes making tassels and pom poms is easier to learn from a video.
+I’ll post a video at the bottom of this post.